liferay/liferay-docs/develop/reference/articles/03-back-end/03-portlet-descriptor-to-osgi-service-property-map.markdown

 and simplify portlet configuration.
 They are typically represented as key-value pairs or, more generally, as a Map-like object.

-Portlet spec property keys are prefixed by:
+Portlet spec property keys are prefixed by

 	javax.portlet.

-Liferay property keys are prefixed by:
+Liferay property keys are prefixed by

 	com.liferay.portlet.